ausafonly/packeransibledockerimage/README.md

-# docker image to build vSphere ISO template using packer and ansible provisioner
+# dockerfile build image to build vSphere ISO template using packer and ansible as provisioner.
 Use this image to build vSphere ISO template using packer and ansible as provisioner.